We all have a story.

 From the suburbs of Phoenix, Arizona, to city life in Seattle, Washington.

-I grew up Evangelical in a conservative Mormon community, and spent much of my early adulthood wrestling with identity, faith, and my power as a woman.
+I grew up as an Evangelical Christian in a conservative Mormon community, and spent much of my early adulthood wrestling with identity, faith, and my power as a woman.
 After earning my undergraduate degree at Concordia University in California, I began my career as a youth pastor in a conservative Lutheran church just outside Sacramento.
 During those three years in full-time ministry, I felt increasingly torn between the rigid religious structures I had inherited and the empathic, open, loving person I knew myself to be.

 Eventually, love won, and I chose to leave both my denomination and my professional calling, beginning the slow, brave work of rebuilding a new faith and spirituality on my own terms.